titocampis/b-tool-dcompose/README.md

 :three: Access in your browser: [http://localhost:8080](http://localhost:8080)

+> [!IMPORTANT]
-> :paperclip: **NOTE:** The webserver is running on debug mode, so you can make hot changes and with Ctrl+s will be applied at the moment.
+> The webserver is running on debug mode, so you can make hot changes and with Ctrl+s will be applied at the moment.

 ## Pre-commit
 ### What is Pre-commit?
+Pre-commit is a python framework for managing and maintaining multi-language pre-commit hooks.
+These hooks are scripts that run automatically before you make a commit in your version control system, such as Git.
+They help to ensure code quality, consistency, and adherence to coding standards by performing checks and modifications to your code before it is committed to the repository.

-### How to configre Pre-commit
+### Steps to configure precommit

+#### Install the package
-:one: Activate the virtual environment:
+:one: Activate the python virtual environment:
 ```bash
 source .venv/bin/activate
 ```